 - fiction; poetry; creative non-fiction (fact-based writing that encompasses memoir, biography, travel/science/nature literature, and the personal essay)

-- academic writing (critical analysis, documented essay, scientific essay)
+- academic writing (critical analysis, documented essay,)

 - screenplay; and play script